 For lunch or dinner, you may want to give my Cauliflower Tabbouleh recipe a try.

 Or you could start with my delicious Vegan Burger recipe.
 Either one of these would be perfect for a “Meatless Monday” meal.
 Yum!

 - Even if you don’t want to go vegetarian or vegan, making the transition to a plant-based diet that cuts out most meat and animal products and emphasizes vegetables and fruit can improve your health, boost your immune system, and help prevent diseases such as cancer, thyroid disease, heart disease, and kidney disease.

-- Following a plant-based diet can not only improve your health, but it can also help save healthcare costs.
+- Plant-based diet benefits not only include improving your health, but also helping you to save on healthcare costs.

 - If you’re ready to try a plant-based diet, make the transition slowly.
 Start by eating one or two veggie-based meals per week.

 - Following the 10 steps I listed can be a great way to start transitioning to a plant-based diet.